Former Pakistani Prime Minister Imran Khan accuses General Bajwa of playing a double game against his government - ExBulletin

 Khan also claimed to have received reports from the Intelligence Bureau (IB) about games played against his government.

-He claimed that the military establishment at the time was in contact with Pakistan Muslim League-Nawaz supremo Nawaz Sharif to overthrow his government and that the plot against him became clear after the removal of Lieutenant General ( retired) Faiz Hameed as ISI chief in October 2021.
+He claimed that the military establishment was in contact with Pakistani Muslim League supremo Nawaz Sharif to overthrow his government.
+The plot against him became clear after the removal of Lieutenant General (Retired) Faiz Hameed as ISI chief in October 2021.

 His remarks came days after Moonis Elahi of Pakistan Muslim League-Quaid-e-Azam (PML-Q) said in a TV interview that Bajwa asked him to vote for Khan on the no-confidence motion.
 His remarks were used by the government to refute Khan’s claim that the establishment orchestrated his downfall.